 Performance is one of the biggest issues for transport users, whether on rail, road or bus.
-That’s why we’ve made it a key focus of our work for transport users.
+That’s why Transport Focus makes this a key focus of its work for transport users.

-We carry out research which gives a solid evidence base to our work.
-We work with stakeholders including governments, local authorities, transport industry and other bodies.
-We continually push for transport users’ needs to be considered when making any decisions that will affect them.
+Transport Focus carries out research which gives a solid evidence base to our work.
+It works with stakeholders including governments, local authorities, transport industry and other bodies.
+Transport Focus continually pushes for transport users’ needs to be considered when making any decisions that will affect them.

 Our ambition is to see better information during planned and unplanned disruption and adequate compensation for passengers.